marcusoftnet/marcusoftnet.github.io/_posts/2017-09-22-teams-are-immutable-cooperation-structures.md

 > a number of persons associated together in work or activity

 The focus that stands out for me, in the way that I use the term *team*, is of course in the cooperation.
-It's not just a group of people sitting next to eachother.
+It's not just a group of people sitting next to each other.
 It's a group that works **together** solve the problem.

 The reason we are a team, in the first place, is that we think that the task will be solved better, faster and more correctly than if we did it together.
 The sum of our efforts together is greater than our parts.
 It's in the interactions between us the extra value of us being together is created.